LiYunyang/ADS-command-line/README.md

    type `j(ournal)` to enter this search mode.
    Type the abbreviations of the journal, year, volume and pages as indiated.
 Either of the term can be omitted.

-add `!` anywhere in the name will force a exact name-matching.
+add `!` anywhere in the name will force an exact name-matching.
 ## Search output
 The results of the search is list in a citation-descending order.